 After you’ve defined your goals, you need to revisit the plan laid out to accomplish those goals.
 Your plan should answer the question “How do we drive visitors through our website to the desired sections?”
-Also, “how will we get the interaction we want from the visitor?”
-This is done through any number of ways – funneling your web traffic to key areas of the site, speaking to the right target audience with the right keywords and terminology, building repeat visitors with a content creation strategy, and/or converting prospects through capturing data via forms.
-A good plan will consist of a balance between well thought-out content, strategic design, and a few other factors to achieve optimal user interaction.
+Also, “How will we get the interaction we want from the visitor?”
+This is done in a number of ways—funneling your web traffic to key areas of the site, speaking to the right target audience with the right keywords and terminology, building repeat visitors with a content creation strategy, and/or converting prospects through capturing data via forms.
+A good plan will consist of a balance between well-thought-out content, strategic design, and a few other factors to achieve optimal user interaction.

 Website analytics can cover a broad spectrum of information.
 With clear goals and a working plan, you can begin to pull out the metrics that pertain to the traffic you’re looking for.
-Knowing whether to look at traffic sources as a means of updating your online paid marketing efforts or bounce rate to improve key areas for visitor retention is key to making the right updates to your website marketing plan.
-In all likelihood, it will consist of a mix of these things – identifying the right ones and the hierarchy of their importance will help your organization concentrate efforts and get the most bang for your buck.
+For instance, knowing whether to look at traffic sources as a means of updating your online paid marketing efforts or at your bounce rate to improve areas for website visitor retention are keys to making the right updates to your website marketing plan.
+In all likelihood, it will consist of a mix of these things—identifying the right ones and the hierarchy of their importance will help your organization concentrate efforts.

 Below are a few examples of the types of data you can find in website analytics:

-- User Information including data on sessions, demographics, behavior (new vs. returning, pages per visit, etc.), device being used (mobile vs. desktop, etc.)
+- User Information including data on sessions, demographics, behavior (new vs. returning, pages per visit, etc.), and the device being used (mobile vs. desktop, etc.)

-- Traffic Behavior including data on pageviews, average time on pages, bounce rates, top visited pages, website performance statistics
+- Traffic Behavior including data on page views, average time on pages, bounce rates, top visited pages, and website performance statistics

 - Heatmaps showing data on visitors’ interactions and click trends on specific pages of your site